MonikaFeigler/KBC_DataFlowTemplates/keboola-crm-salesforce/v0/README.md

 ### ORCH: [IN-CRM-SALESFORCE] Orchestration: BDM Creation

-This orchestrator runs Salesforce CRM extractor and 3 snowflake transformations.
+This orchestrator runs Salesforce CRM extractor and 3 Snowflake transformations.

+### WR: [OUT-CRM-GSHEET] Writer OR WR: [OUT-CRM-SNOWFLAKE] Writer

+Writer load data into a Google sheet or Snowflake database.

+### ORCH: [OUT-CRM-GSHEET] Orchestration: BDM Usage OR [OUT-CRM-SNOWFLAKE] Orchestration: BDM Usage

+This orchestration use writer to load created CRM BDM to Google sheet or Snowflake database.

 ## Business Data Model